Joe Gbodé

-Joseph Paul Caleb Gbodé (born 8 April 2005) is an English professional footballer who plays as a forward for club Luton Town.
+Joseph Paul Caleb Gbodé (born 8 April 2005) is an English professional footballer who plays as a forward for club Shrewsbury Town, on loan from club Luton Town.

 Career

 Gillingham

 Gbodé first joined Gillingham's academy in the under 15 age group.

 He made his first-team debut for Gillingham on 16 November 2021, coming on as a 62nd-minute substitute for Ben Reeves in a 1–0 defeat at Cheltenham Town in the FA Cup.
 He made his league debut four days later, appearing as an 83rd-minute substitute in a 2–0 away defeat to Crewe Alexandra.

 On 4 February 2022, he joined Margate on a one-month loan deal.
 On 24 March 2022, he joined Folkestone Invicta on loan, alongside Gillingham teammates Sam Gale and Alex Giles.
 He joined Hastings United on dual-registration terms at the start of the 2022–23 season.

 On 4 October 2023, he joined Maidstone United on a one month loan.

-Having been recalled from Maidstone following the appointment of Stephen Clemence as Gillingham manager, on 2 December 2023 he went on an initial one month loan to Aveley of the National League South.
+Having been recalled from Maidstone following the appointment of Stephen Clemence as Gillingham manager, on 2 December 2023 he went on an initial one-month loan to Aveley of the National League South.
 Gbode's loan with the Essex side was cut short by Gillingham on 22 February 2024 after the club was hit by a number of injuries in forward positions.

-On 20 September 2024 Gillingham announced that Gbodé had signed a new contract running until the end of the 2026–27 season, with the option of a further year.
+In September of the same year, Gillingham announced that Gbodé had signed a new contract running until the end of the 2026–27 season, with the option of a further year.

 Luton Town

-On 1 September 2025, Gbodé signed for League One club Luton Town for an undisclosed fee.
-Gbodé made his debut for the team on 13 September, coming on as a substitute for Zack Nelson in a 2-3 home defeat against Plymouth Argyle.
+Gbodé signed for League One club Luton Town for an undisclosed fee on 1 September 2025.
+Gbodé made his debut for the team on 13 September, coming on as a substitute for Zack Nelson in a 3-2 home defeat against Plymouth Argyle.
+On 21 January 2026, he joined National League side Woking on loan until the end of the season.
+Ahead of the 2026-27 season, he joined League Two side Shrewsbury Town on a season-long loan.